 This post includes affiliate links.

-When I recently went to Michael’s Craft Store and picked up some Caron Bakes Cakes, I knew right away what I wanted to try out with it.
+When I recently went to Michael’s Craft Store and picked up some Caron Baby Cakes, I knew right away what pattern I wanted to use with it.
 I always loved making the chevron aka ripple stitch, but never tried it out with any of the Caron Cakes.
 So, when I bought some Caron Baby Cakes, I had to try it using the Chevron stitch using single crochets.

 Once I started using it, I knew I had to make the Chevron Purse.
 It creates the perfect texture to make sure nothing falls out.